YuTian8328/NER-Multilingual-Product/README.md

 <img src="img/brand.png"  align="left" width="20%"/>

-Lots of brand names are rarely-used words or industry-created new words, thus existing word embedding methods, such as GloVe or Bert, can't properly embedding them.
+As the texts are mixture of Finnish and English, and lots of brand names are rarely-used words or industry-created new words, thus existing word embedding methods, such as GloVe or Bert, can't properly embedding them.
 If these words can't be embedded properly in a NER model, it's definitely a big problem.

 The solution is to train a custom word embedding model by using library **gensim** and library **nltk** with this special corpus.
 Based on this custom word embedding model, the NER Model can extract Brand Names quite effectively (Test set accuracy approximates 99.5%)([train_and_evaluate_model.py](https://github.com/YuTian8328/NER-Finnish-English-Product/blob/main/train_and_evaluate_model.py))